-Sharing data is becoming a common occurrence for home health and hospice agencies, whether you’re exchanging specific patient data with another provider or more general data on your patient population with a state, regional or private health information exchange (HIE).
+Sharing data is becoming a common occurrence for home health and hospice organizations, whether you’re exchanging specific patient data with another provider or more general data on your patient population with a state, regional or private health information exchange (HIE).

 As you share more data more often, security rises to the top of your list of concerns—as well as it should.
 Asking questions is the best way to familiarize yourself with security terminology and become comfortable with what constitutes a secure connection to an HIE.

 At a minimum, HIEs must be fully compliant with HIPAA and the state-specific privacy regulations in their region.
-They should also have readily available, detailed information on their security policies.
+They also should have readily available, detailed information on their security policies.

 For example, HIEs must consider the following:

-- Access to the production facility
+- Logged access to the production facility

 - Power quality and backup power